 Getting behind the wheel on today’s roads is no walk in the park.
 As a result of both aggressive and distracted driving behavior, the rate of automobile accidents is rising steadily.
-Along with the accident rate, the cost of dealing with the aftermath of fleet accidents is substantial.
-However, although lowering your fleet’s TCO is an important aspect of fleet management, the safety of your fleet and drivers is far more important.
+However, telematics data points are a sure way to help you predict and prevent fleet accidents while prioritizing the safety of your fleet and drivers.

 Click here to download our free white paper on how to use a wide range of data, including telematics data, to prevent fleet accidents

 One of the main reasons to use a telematics solution is to track infractions that are indicative of risky driving behavior.
 Telematics data points that can help you identify your fleet’s riskiest drivers and coach their behavior to reduce your fleet’s accident rate include harsh acceleration and deceleration, speed events, and seat belt usage.
 Now let’s take a deeper dive into how you can use that data to improve the safety of your fleet.

 Reducing harsh acceleration and deceleration reduces preventable accidents

 Hard acceleration and deceleration are often used as indicators of risky driving behavior because drivers who consistently accelerate quickly or slam on the brakes are likely driving too fast and/or not leaving enough distance between themselves and the car in front of them.
 That’s why monitoring and coaching harsh acceleration and deceleration is a good way to prevent fleet accidents.

 Through the implementation of Donlen’s DriverPoint Telematics technology, one Donlen customer with a fleet of more than 2,000 vehicles was able to reduce harsh acceleration by 14% and reduce harsh decelerations by 26%.
 This lead to a significant improvement in their fleet’s number of preventable accidents per million miles.

 Monitor and coach speed events to decrease your fleet’s accident rate